mitchdetailed/CAN_Triple/README.md

 ```
 ---
 ### Debugging with print statements
-Debugging using print statements is offered in a few ways. printf is supported,as well as using a char array, snprintf, and serialPrint().
+Debugging using print statements is offered in a few ways. while printf is supported, it is deprecated and recommend using a char array, snprintf, and serialPrint() for your code.

 ```C
 float engine_Speed = 1234.567;